-On March 24, 1985, 24-year-old Texas Tech student Michele Mallin was parking her car in a church parking lot across from her dormitory in Lubbock, Texas, when an African-American man approached her and asked her to help him start his car with jumper cables.
+On March 24, 1985, 20-year-old Texas Tech student Michele Jean Murray was parking her car in a church parking lot across from her dormitory in Lubbock, Texas, when an African-American man approached her and asked her to help him start his car with jumper cables.
 When she said she didn't have cables, the man reached in through her window and unlocked the door.
 The woman screamed and bit the man's thumb, but then noticed that he had a knife.
-Holding the knife to her throat, he forced her to lay down in the car while he moved into the driver's seat.
+Holding the knife to her throat, he forced her to lie down in the car while he moved into the driver's seat.

-Mallin, who is white, described the perpetrator to police as a young African-American man wearing a yellow shirt and sandals, but didn’t give many other details.
+Murray, who is white, described the perpetrator to police as a young African-American man with bug-eyes, less than six feet tall and wearing a yellow shirt and sandals, but didn’t give many other details.
 She said the perpetrator had smoked cigarettes throughout the attack.

-Police believed at the time that Mallin's attacker may have been an unknown serial rapist known at the time as the “Tech Rapist" and suspected in four other attacks, and nine officers began conducting surveillance around campus.
+Police believed at the time that the attacker might have been an unknown serial rapist known at the time as the “Tech Rapist” who was suspected in four other attacks.
+Several officers began conducting surveillance around campus.
 Composite sketches based on the descriptions from the victims appeared in the Texas Tech campus newspaper.

-Cole was a 26-year-old Army veteran studying business at Texas Tech in 1985.
-On the night Mallin was raped, he had studied at home, where his brother was hosting a card game.
+Cole was a 24-year-old Army veteran majoring in political science at Texas Tech in 1985.
+On the night Murray was raped, he had studied at home, where his brother was hosting a party attended by five other individuals.

-Two weeks after Mallin was attacked, Cole went to a pizza restaurant near the Texas Tech campus.
-The restaurant was also just a few blocks from the scene of the attack, and Cole spoke with a female detective outside of the restaurant.
-This conversation made him a suspect, and a detective went to Cole’s house to take a Polaroid photo of him.
+Two weeks later, Cole went to meet a friend who worked at a pizza restaurant near the Texas Tech campus.
+The restaurant also was very near to the scene of Murray's abduction.
+As he was leaving the restaurant, Cole spoke with a female detective in plainclothes who decided Cole resembled the composite based on Murray’s description.
+The following day, a detective went to Cole’s apartment and took a Polaroid photo of him.

-Detectives then showed Mallin a photo lineup including six photographs.
-Cole's was the only color photo and the only Polaroid; the other five were black-and-white photos.
+Detectives then showed Murray a photo lineup including six color photographs.
+Cole's was the only Polaroid; the other five were standard mugshots.
 Cole was looking at the camera in his photo while the subjects in the five mug shots were facing to the side.
-According to police, Mallin was immediately sure that Cole was her attacker, saying: “That's him.”
+According to police, Murray was immediately sure that Cole was her attacker, saying: “That's him.”

-Mallin testified for the state and identified Cole in court as the perpetrator.
+Murray identified Cole in court as the perpetrator.
 A forensic examiner from the Texas Department of Public Safety testified that an analyst in his lab had examined the rape kit collected from the victim at the hospital after the attack.
 He said the tests had determined that sperm was present on the swabs from the victim's body.
-Serology testing found evidence of a Type A secretor on the swabs, and the analyst told the jury that both Mallin and Cole had type A blood.
-Mallin is a secretor, he said, meaning her blood type can be determined from bodily fluids other than blood.
+Serology testing found evidence of a Type A secretor on the swabs, and the analyst told the jury that both the victim and Cole had type A blood.
+Murray is a secretor, he said, meaning her blood type can be determined from bodily fluids other than blood.
 Cole’s secretor status was unknown.

 Cole's attorney attempted to enter evidence that similar attacks had continued to occur in the months after Cole's arrest, but the judge refused to allow most mentions of the uncharged crimes before the jury.
 Cole also attempted to present evidence that a very similar attack had occurred one month before the assault for which Cole was charged, and that fingerprints from the victim's car in that case did not match Cole's fingerprints.
 The judge also did not allow this evidence before the jury.